influxdata/docs-v2/content/influxdb/clustered/admin/tokens/management/_index.md

 {{% note %}}
 Management tokens do _not_ grant permissions to write or query time series data in your {{< product-name omit=" Clustered">}} cluster.

+To grant write or query permissions, use management tokens to create [database tokens](/influxdb/clustered/admin/tokens/database/).
 {{% /note %}}

 By default, management tokens are short-lived tokens issued by an OAuth